 Irvine Welsh is a novelist, playwright, screenwriter, and short-story writer.
 His novel Trainspotting was a smashing success that went on to receive as many good reviews as disgusted and outraged ones – a pattern of critical reception that continues to this day.
 Since Danny Boyle’s film adaptation of Trainspotting was released in 1996, Irvine Welsh has remained a controversial figure.
 In recent years he has become a social commentator on many issues including Scottish independence.
-His other books include Ecstasy, Filth (which was adapted into a film in 2013), Glue, Porno, The Bedroom Secrets of the Master Chefs, If You Liked School You’ll Love Work, Skagboys, The Sex Lives of Siamese Twins, and his most recent, A Decent Ride.
+His other books include Ecstasy, Filth (which was adapted into a film in 2013), Glue, Porno, The Bedroom Secrets of the Master Chefs, If You Liked School You’ll Love Work, Skagboys, The Sex Lives of Siamese Twins, A Decent Ride, and his most recent, Dead Men’s Trousers.
 Welsh lives in Chicago.

 In his own words: “I like uncompromising characters.
 They are tough to deal with in real life, but great fun in fiction.”